-You will discuss equipment needs at your Navigator intake appointment.
+You will discuss equipment needs at your Navigator Intake Appointment.
 A prescription signed by your surgeon will be in your education package.
+This prescription is given for those with extended health benefits to claim expenses.
 It contains all the items that generally patients may need.
 The items are NOT all mandatory.
-This prescription is given for those with extended health benefits.
-Usually to be reimbursed, many extended health benefits groups request supporting documents when you ask for reimbursement.